ARE YOU ASKING: WHY VISIT LISBON?

 If you have a limited amount of time, several day-trip options are available around the city.
 Our recommendations?

-- The magical city of Sintra, home to palaces, forests, villas, and ruins.
+- The magical city of Sintra is home to palaces, forests, villas, and ruins.

-- The traditional Portuguese fishing village of Ericeira, which is also a popular surfing spot near Lisbon.
+- The traditional Portuguese fishing village of Ericeira is also a popular surfing spot near Lisbon.

 - The towns of Margem Sul, including Costa da Caparica for surfing, Sesimbra for relaxing (or scuba diving), Azeitao for wine & food, or Setubal for food, wine, and beaches.